This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Some babies will need surgery, though, to repair torn or separated nerves.
 Tears and avulsions—complete separation of the nerve from the spinal cord—are typically never fully restored, and these children will live with a disability.

-The cause of Erb’s palsy is simple: the nerves get stretched and damaged.
-However, determining who, if anyone is to blame, is sometimes trickier.
+Medical malpractice can cause cerebral palsy.
+Erb’s palsy occurs when the brachial plexus nerves get stretched and damaged.
+However, determining who, if anyone, is to blame is not always straightforward.

-When medical negligence can be proven, when a doctor or other caregiver’s actions or failure to act can be shown to have caused the damage to the nerves, parents of the injured baby may be able to win an Erb’s palsy settlement.
+When medical negligence can be proven, when a doctor or other caregiver’s actions or failure to act can be shown to have caused damage to the nerves, parents may be able to get an Erb’s palsy settlement.

 Medical negligence or malpractice can cause Erb’s palsy in several ways.
-Sometimes it occurs because a doctor failed to recognize that labor and delivery would be difficult and complicated.
+Sometimes, it occurs because a doctor failed to recognize that labor and delivery would be complicated.

 If the doctor had realized it, they could have made the critical decision to perform a Cesarean section, which most likely would have prevented the nerve damage that caused permanent Erb’s palsy.